Vietnam.vn - Nền tảng quảng bá Việt Nam

 THANH GIANG

 Specifically, in terms of investment capital, to achieve net zero emissions, the entire economy must transform synchronously towards green, circular, low-carbon emissions, so the investment cost is very large.
 In particular, in the electricity sector alone, the investment capital until 2030 is 134.5 billion USD.
-Partner groups including the European Union (EU), the United Kingdom and Northern Ireland, the United States, Japan, Germany, France, Italy, Canada, Denmark and Norway (IPG) at COP28 approved a plan to mobilize resources of 15.5 billion USD within 3-5 years to implement the JETP Declaration.
+Partner groups including the European Union (EU), the United Kingdom of Great Britain and Northern Ireland, the United States, Japan, Germany, France, Italy, Canada, Denmark and Norway (IPG) at COP28 approved a plan to mobilize resources of 15.5 billion USD within 3-5 years to implement the JETP Declaration.
 However, this is only a small contribution to the total financial resources needed for Vietnam's transition process.
 In addition, to achieve the Net Zero target, Vietnam also needs to address challenges in technology and human resources.
-UNDP experts recommend that Vietnam should focus on institutional reform, creating a more transparent and responsible investment environment in attracting high-quality capital flows from domestic and foreign private sectors, especially energy policies, financial mechanisms, reducing barriers and risks.
+UNDP experts recommend that Vietnam should focus on institutional reform, creating a more transparent and responsible investment environment in attracting high-quality capital flows from the domestic and foreign private sectors, especially energy policies, financial mechanisms, reducing barriers and risks.
 In addition, it is necessary to promote technology development and transfer, international cooperation, especially in the fields of offshore wind power, solar panels, electricity storage, smart power transmission, etc. At the same time, focus on developing human resources for green economic sectors, renewable energy, circular economy, ensuring equitable transition when implementing equitable energy transition under JETP.
-According to Mr. Dao Xuan Lai, building an "affordable and reliable" electricity price mechanism in the transition to renewable energy is very necessary, especially for low-income households and other vulnerable groups.
+According to Mr. Dao Xuan Lai, building an "affordable and reliable" electricity price mechanism in the transition to renewable energy is essential, especially for low-income households and other vulnerable groups.

 Thanhnien.vn